top of page

 Practical Steps to Build Ethics into Your Operating System

-Who owns each interaction cell.
-Identify every touchpoint, where customers engage with your organization, your product, your service and depict which departments, systems, vendors participate and influence those moments.
+Identify who owns each interaction cell.
+Determine every touchpoint where customers engage with your organization, product, or service.
+Depict which departments, systems, and vendors participate and influence those moments.

 Break down silos by assigning joint ownership of customer outcomes across marketing, sales, finance, and technology for each interaction cell.
-Who owns the goal, objective ad budget?
+Who owns the goal, objective, and budget?
 Who owns the message?
-Who owns the capability - operations and technology?
+Who owns the capability—operations and technology?

-Implement tools like the CxC Matrix to measure, monetize, predict and prescribe each how interactions decisions affect customers over 30,60,90 days and impact on projected customer life time value.
+Implement tools like the CxC Matrix to measure, monetize, predict, and prescribe how interaction decisions affect customers over 30, 60, and 90 days.
+Assess the impact on projected customer lifetime value.

-Design AI systems with ethical guardrails that prioritize fairness, transparency, and customer well-being in each interaction and overall customer and market well being.
-Document
+Design AI systems with ethical guardrails that prioritize fairness, transparency, and customer well-being in each interaction and overall customer and market well-being.

-Train Leaders to Think Holistically - Think Like a Customer!
+5. Train Leaders to Think Holistically—Think Like a Customer!

 Encourage executives to consider the customer’s perspective in every decision, especially under pressure.

-Visualize Analyze Monetize Prioritize Optimize Cusomer Experience for shared strategic, competitive, financial and operational understanding and collaborative solutionins using AI to amplify financial performance and reduce risk compamy wide
+Visualize, Analyze, Monetize, Prioritize, and Optimize Customer Experience for shared strategic, competitive, financial, and operational understanding.
+Use AI to amplify financial performance and reduce risk company-wide.

 Examples of Ethics as an Operating System in Action

-A retail brand integrated ethical guidelines into its AI recommendation engine, ensuring suggestions aligned with customer needs rather than just pushing "Featured" high-margin products.
-This led to a 17.5% increase in repeat purchases, 14.3 % reduction in abandoned carts, 11% reduction in returns and higher social media sentiment scores and mentions.
+• A retail brand integrated ethical guidelines into its AI recommendation engine, ensuring suggestions aligned with customer needs rather than just pushing "Featured" high-margin products.
+This led to a 17.5% increase in repeat purchases, a 14.3% reduction in abandoned carts, an 11% reduction in returns, and higher social media sentiment scores and mentions!

-A telecom provider linked cost-cutting decisions to customer device set-up, welcome kit design and service transfer onboarding customer experience data, re-engineering processes and service routing using customer-specific, device specific and predecessor servicer specific data preventing frustration, rapid "customer euphoria" decline service delays, reducing churn and growing service usage and add-on services and enhancements for 12% additional revenue and 32% increase in customer referrals.
+• A telecom provider linked cost-cutting decisions to customer device setup, welcome kit design, and service transfer onboarding customer experience data.
+They re-engineered processes and service routing using customer-specific, device-specific, and predecessor service-specific data.
+This prevented frustration and rapid "customer euphoria" decline, reduced churn, and grew service usage and add-on services, resulting in 12% additional revenue and a 32% increase in customer referrals!

 The Future of Customer-Centric Ethics